AlenPelin/Blog/_posts/2018-09-12-power-of-configuration-rules.md

         <C banana:require="african" horse:require="cockatoo"/>
     ```

-    **Important!** Even though it is a good practice to have namespace prefix match last word in actual schema URL, **technically it is not enforced**.
+    **Important!** Even though it is a good practice to have the namespace prefix
+    matching last word in the schema URL, but **technically it is not enforced**.

     So in this sample `horse:` works with `bird:define` because of the appropriate
     namespace declaration: `xmlns:horse="http://www.sitecore.net/xmlconfig/bird/"`